July 30, 2025

 The International Sustainability Standards Board (ISSB) announced that “[c]lose to 400 organisations from 64 jurisdictions have committed to advancing the adoption or use of the International Sustainability Standards Board’s climate-related reporting at a global level” at the COP28.
 The Canada Climate Law Initiative (CCLI) has conducted research into the jurisdictional adoption of the International Financial Reporting Standards (IFRS) Climate-related Disclosures (IFRS S2) standards to aid stakeholders in strengthening their analysis and recommendations and demonstrating robust support for the Canadian Sustainability Disclosure Standards (CSDS 2) to be aligned with IFRS S2.
 This data highlights the global momentum towards standardized climate-related reporting.
 Aligning the CSDS 2 to global climate-related disclosure standards is essential to ensure that Canada remains at the forefront of global sustainability reporting practices.

-Of these 31 jurisdictions, twenty jurisdictions (65.5%) have already adopted the standards, with seventeen (85%) doing so without any revisions (Bangladesh, Bolivia, Brazil, Costa Rica, Ghana, HK, Kenya, Malaysia, Mexico, Nigeria, Pakistan, Philippines, Singapore, Sri Lanka, Türkiye, Zambia, and Zimbabwe).
-Additionally, 6 jurisdictions (19.4%) have adopted or plan to adopt the standards with revisions.
-These revisions typically include; alterations to the requirement to report on Scope 1, 2 and 3 emissions, voluntary rather than mandatory reporting, the use of cross-industry metrics and specific industry-based guidance, and declarations of potential country-specific revisions following consultation.
+Of these 36 jurisdictions, 17 jurisdictions (47.22%) have already adopted the standards, with 25 (69.44%) doing so without any revisions (Bangladesh, Bolivia, Brazil, Chile, Costa Rica, Ghana, HK, Jordan, Kenya, Malaysia, Mexico, Nepal, Nigeria, Pakistan, Philippines, Qatar, Rwanda, Singapore, Sri Lanka, Taiwan, Thailand, Türkiye, Uganda, Zambia, and Zimbabwe).
+Additionally, 6 jurisdictions (16.67%) have adopted or plan to adopt the standards with revisions.
+These revisions typically include: alterations to the requirement to report on Scope 1, 2 and 3 emissions, voluntary rather than mandatory reporting, the use of cross-industry metrics and specific industry-based guidance, and declarations of potential country-specific revisions following consultation.

-Below, we highlight key jurisdictions for the Canadian market; Australia, the United Kingdom, and the European Union.
+Below, we highlight key jurisdictions for the Canadian market: Australia, the United Kingdom (UK), and the EU.

 Adoption Chart